-8. A. From what your data tells you, what patterns emerge?
-(AE2)
+8. From what your data tells you, interpret patterns and trends in data to explain relationships among the variables.(AE2)

 The mean of 4 trials of Diet Coke gave 343.75 cm.
 The mean for Coca Cola over 5 trials gave 297.20 cm.
 The trend is that Diet Coke yields a higher geyser.